 Café & Bar Staff

-Simon has lived in Barnes for over 20 years.
-He is actively involved in the community, he was the Chair of Governors at East Sheen Primary School before taking up the same role at Richmond Park Academy.
-Simon runs Barnes Auctions, he also organises the monthly collectables market around Barnes Pond.
+Chair of Trustees Simon has lived in Barnes for over 20 years.
+He is actively involved in the community, and was the Chair of Governors at East Sheen Primary School before taking up the same role at Richmond Park Academy.
+Simon runs Barnes Auctions, and also organises the monthly collectables market around Barnes Pond.
 A keen marathon runner, you will spot him regularly flying along the towpath.

 Steven has lived in the village for over 40 years.
 Now retired, his career in the exhibition and conference industry saw him travelling worldwide.
 He is a founder member of the Barnes Charity Fashion Show and is also a member of the Barnes Community Association executive committee.
 A discussion with OSO Chair Simon Danciger sparked Steven’s interest and he now serves on the Board as honorary treasurer.

 Mark Lumsden has lived in Barnes for nine years.
-Married to Lucy, they have two children, their youngest is still at Barnes Primary School.
+Married to Lucy, they have two children, and their youngest is still at Barnes Primary School.
 Mark is a trained cabinet maker and runs a property maintenance business.
-He is a much valued member of the community and has been a Parent Rep and very involved with the school and has been a volunteer at the St Mary’s Barnes Scouts.
+He is a much-valued member of the community, has been a Parent Rep, is very involved with the school, and has been a volunteer at the St Mary’s Barnes Scouts.

 Royce Bell is a resident of Barnes, and is on the board of Punchdrunk and Theatre503